iggyzuk/photon-room-code/README.md

 ## /room/create

-Called by a Photon when a new room is created.
+Called by Photon when a new room is created.
 We use it because we need to confirm that a room was created.
 Unconfirmed codes timeout after 10 seconds.

 ## /room/close

-Called by a Photon when a room is closed.
+Called by Photon when a room is closed.
 We use it to release a code, allow it to be used again by another player.

 # Host
 You can easily host it on [Heroku](https://heroku.com/).